jeschkies/nyan/README.md

 ======================

 Basically, the crawler, feature extractor, ranker have to be started.
 They use a config file to connect to the STOMP broker.
-You should read corresponding chapter in my thesis paper to get the whole setup.
+You should read the corresponding chapter in my thesis paper to get the whole setup.

 The front end can be run on Apache with FastCGU.
 You can find a German how to